pepicrft/ppineraes-old/posts/2021-09-28-great-solutions.md

 ---
-title: "Great solutions for the wrong problems"
+title: 'Great solutions for the wrong problems'
-categories: ["development", "problem-solving", "software"]
+categories: ['development', 'problem-solving', 'software']
 layout: post
 ---

 As you might know,
 I’m a curious person.
 That leads me to reading about challenges tech companies run into and the solutions that they come up with, and connecting them with similar problems with the aim of forming mental models.

 Why [React](https://reactjs.org/)?
 What’s the role of [GraphQL](https://graphql.org/)?
 Why was [Rust](https://www.rust-lang.org/) created?
 Where does it make sense to use it?
 How does it compare to [Go](https://golang.org/)?
 What are the drawbacks of building a CLI with interpreted languages?
 How does [SvelteJS](https://svelte.dev/) and [SolidJS](https://www.solidjs.com/) compare to [VueJS](https://vuejs.org/) and ReactJS?
 What is React Server Components trying to solve?
 Why does ES modules remove the need for intricate Javascript tooling?
 Why is "deleting node_modules" a thing in the Javascript ecosystem?
 Why is the trend in the Javascript community to build tooling in compiled languages?